-I formally studied contemporary literary and narrative practices for many years, always seeking textual yet creative examples that deepen the understanding of contemporary multiculturalism.
+I studied contemporary literary and narrative practices formally for many years, seeking textual yet creative examples that deepen the understanding of contemporary multiculturalism.

-My faculty page at the School of the Art Institute of Chicago, where I was granted an Excellence in Teaching Award (2020),
+Here's my faculty page at the School of the Art Institute of Chicago, where I was granted an Excellence in Teaching Award (2020),

 What else?
 I was born and raised in Northern California, and trained there, in New York, and in Chicago.